Louis Nye

 Louis Nye (May 1, 1913 – October 9, 2005) was an American comedic actor.
-He was an entertainer to the troops during World War II and is best known for his work on multiple television, film and radio programs.
+He is best known for his work on multiple television, film and radio programs.

 Radio and television

+Nye met Carl Reiner when both were in the US Army Special Services in the Pacific theatre of operations where they entertained troops during World War II.

-Nye met Carl Reiner, returned to New York and began working in live television.
+After the war he returned to New York and began working in live television.
 He also appeared in several plays on Broadway, and made many appearances on television variety shows such as The Jack Benny Program (including one memorable turn as a crying cab driver), The Jimmy Durante Show, The Pat Boone Chevy Showroom and The Victor Borge Show.

 He earned his greatest fame as a regular on The Steve Allen Show, performing with Allen, Don Knotts, Tom Poston, Pat Harrington Jr., Dayton Allen, Gabriel Dell and Bill Dana.
 He primarily played urbane, wealthy, and often fey bon vivants; as part of the weekly "Man on the Street" sketches, his characterization of the pretentious country-club braggart Gordon Hathaway, with his catchphrase, "Hi-ho, Steverino," plus Allen's inability to resist bursting into hysterical laughter at his ad-libs, made Nye one of the favorites on Allen's show.
 When production moved to Los Angeles, Nye went too and became a character actor in Hollywood.